Arns Innovations summary

 Compound outcomes

-Create more partner matches, more pilots, more sponsored work, more bundles, more founders, more investor pathways, and more future disclosures.
+Create more partner matches, more pilots, more sponsored work, more bundle opportunities, more founders, more investor pathways, and more future disclosures.

 One better listing can feed a much larger commercialization engine

-What can be derived once a listing is truly structured?
+What becomes possible once a listing is truly structured?

 Better routesLicense, sponsor, pilot, bundle, build, or recruit can be made explicit rather than implicit.